uPortal-Attic/uportal-home/docs/widget-launch-button.md

 ## Launch buttons and accessibility

-To ensure your launch buttons are accessible to vision-impaired users and other screen reader users, use the `data-aria-label` to provide additional context that is not communicated by the button's text alone.
-Aria-labels should be kept short and should include only the bare minimum text to communicate what the button does.
+To ensure launch buttons are accessible to vision-impaired users and other screen reader users, use the `data-aria-label` to provide additional context that is not communicated by the button's text alone.
+Aria-labels should be short and should include only the bare minimum text to communicate what the button does.
 For example:

 If your app's title is "Time and Absence" and your launch-button text is "Launch app," the best aria-label in this case would be "Launch Time and Absence app."